siscia/siscia.github.io/_posts/2014-10-11-transducer-explained.md

 we don't create the intermediate lazy sequences.

-Also I can see transducer usefully if we have a lot of different `flow` that need to be composed.
+Also I can see transducer useful if we have a lot of different `flow` that need to be composed.

 {% highlight clojure %}
 (def add-metadata (comp ...))